tedmoore/schelp2/docs/Classes/ScopeView.md

 ## Instance Methods

 ### `bufnum`
  The number of the Buffer to plot.
 To set up the ScopeView object for plotting, one needs to set a valid buffer number and tell a [ScopeOut2](../Classes/ScopeOut2.md) UGen to write to it.
-Before the view starts periodically plotting the buffer, however, one needs to assign it a [Server](../Classes/Server.md) object and call the [start](#start) method on it.
+Before the view starts periodically plotting the buffer, however, one needs to assign it a [Server](../Classes/Server.md) object and call the [#-start](#-start) method on it.
 If the ScopeOut2 UGen stops writing or an invalid buffer number is set, the plotting will pause.**Arguments:**

 | Argument | Description |
 |----------|-------------|
 | `` | An integer. |

 ### `server`
  An instance of ScopeView must be assigned to a particular server for it to work.**Arguments:**

 | Argument | Description |
 |----------|-------------|
 | `` | A [Server](../Classes/Server.md) object |

 ### `start`
+ Tells the ScopeView object to start plotting.
+### `stop`
- Tells the ScopeView object to start plotting.### `stop` Tells the ScopeView object to stop plotting.
-Plotting can be resumed anytime with the [#start](#start) method.### `style` The plotting style:- 0 = the channels are vertically spaced
+ Tells the ScopeView object to stop plotting.
+Plotting can be resumed anytime with the [#start](#start) method.
+### `style`
+ The plotting style:- 0 = the channels are vertically spaced
 - 1 = the channels are overlaid
 - 2 = lissajou; each pair of channels is used for 2D plotting (as streams of x and y coordinates).